Prof-Oj01/alx-low_level_programming/README.md

-this is the readme for this project
+this is the readme for this alx low level programming project